 - Torque Wrench

-- Park your Sprinter on level ground.
-Set the parking brakes and move the shifter to Park.
+- Park the sprinter on level ground.
+Set the parking brakes and move the shifter to park.

 - Remove the rear wheel.
 Secure the vehicle with jack stands.
-It is possible to replace the rear shocks on a Sprinter without taking off the weel.
+It is possible to replace the rear shocks on a sprinter without taking off the wheel.